DopplerUniversity/yodaspeak-firebase/README.md

 * You're familiar with Firebase Functions and have deployed a function previously
 * You're familiar with Doppler, and have installed and authenitcated via the CLI with `doppler login`.
+* You've set up a project in Doppler

 ## Setup